• How to read the Bible online

 Books 5-26: Acts, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon, Hebrews, James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude.

 These 22 books are sometimes called Letters or Epistles.
 They were written by followers of Jesus.
-They often were sent to other people to help explain Christianity.
-Sometimes they were written to counter heresy, or wrongful interpretations of the teachings of Jesus.
+They help to explain Christianity.
+They affirm and reaffirm that Jesus is the promised Messiah, that he is the means of salvation.

 Book 27: Revelation.

-This book was written by John about 1900 years ago.
+This book was written by John the Apostle about 1,900 years ago.
 He was shown visions of the future by Jesus.
-This book contains many prophecies about the End Times, or the Apocalypse.
+This book contains many prophecies about the so-called End Times, or Apocalypse, when the world as we know it comes to an end, and Jesus returns for Judgment Day and to fully realize the Kingdom of Heaven, which will be eternal.

 Where can I get a Bible?